 Arlene: Yeah.
-So pick things that your family can do together so that you are actually spending time because that communicates so much love to them.
+So, pick things that your family can do together, so that you are actually spending time, ’cause that s-, communicates so much love to them.

 Arlene: That’s right.

-Jim: Mom and Dad, I’m telling you, don’t beat yourself up if the child chooses a different…
+Jim: Mom and dad, I’m tellin’ ya, uh, you, don’t beat yourself up-

-Arlene: So it was so funny.
-So a man will look at that and say, “My son is becoming a young man,” right?
-And then we moms can say, “Oh, look, at the poor baby.
-He needs mommy.”
+Arlene: … it was so funny.
+So a man will look at that and say, “My son is becoming a young man,” right, and then we moms can say, “Oh, look at the poor baby, he needs mommy.

 Jim: He can’t do it.

-You know, there’s a bottle of green slime they could fill the tire up with.
-I would think that’s a good idea, but maybe not.
-All right, let’s, uh, move to ROBS.
-You’ve got an acronym – uh, ROBS.
-What is it?
-And let’s touch on a couple of ’em.
+Jim: All right, let’s, uh, move to ROBS.
+You’ve got an acronym, uh, ROBS, what is it and let’s touch on a couple of ’em.

-Arlene: The idea here is just finding out what those values are that are important to family.
-So as you launch those adults, what do you want your kids to remember from your home?
-And so we took this from coach Lou Holtz and kind of changed it.
+Arlene: The idea here is just finding out what those values are that are important to your family.
+So as you launch those adults, what do you want your kids to remember-

 Jim: That’s pretty good.